Katherine-Holland/running/README.md

 ## Browser Compatibility

-- The site works as intended on Google Chrome and Safari.
-No issuses were reported.
+The site works as intended on Google Chrome and Safari.

 ## Validations

-- HTML Validation
+HTML Validation

 | Directory  | File                    | Result |
 |------------|-------------------------|--------|